-I. the number of particles per unit volume in any samples of gas A at given pressure and temperature is always the same! [or the average volume of each gas particle is always the same]
+I. at a given temperature and pressure: the number of particles per unit volume of gas A is always the same; which also implies that the average volume of each particle of A is always the same.
+The same is also true for gas B.